oneandoneis2/learn_java/docs/notes.md

 Dog d = (Dog) a;
 d.bark();

 Classes can be declared within classes when you want scoping benefits - just declare it within the class's curly brackets.
+Not only useful for event handling - allowing multiple handlers - but also for when your inner class inherits from a different class that the outer.